 Coello, S., D. Vinueza & R. Alemán.
 2008.
 Evaluación del desempeño de los acuerdos de uso sustentable y custodia de manglar de la zona costera del Ecuador (Performance Assessment of Agreements on Mangrove Sustainable use and Custody in the coast of Ecuador).
-Ministry of Environment of Ecuador - Conservation International - International Union for Conservation of Nature (IUCN) - IUCN World

-Commission of Protected Areas - Program to support the decentralized management of natural resources in the three provinces of northern Ecuador (PRODERENA) - Ecobiotec.
+Ministry of Environment of Ecuador - Conservation International - International Union for Conservation of Nature (IUCN) - IUCN World Commission of Protected Areas - Program to support the decentralized management of natural resources in the three provinces of northern Ecuador (PRODERENA) - Ecobiotec.
 Juy 2008: 52pp. + 4 Figures + 17 Tables + 5 Appendices + 29 maps.

-&lt;sup>6 Coello, S. & Altamirano, M. 2007.
+6 Coello, S. & Altamirano, M. 2007.
 Buenas Prácticas de Aprovechamiento y Uso de Recursos Costeros en Ecuador.
 Una guía para su sistematización y elementos a considerar para impulsarlas (Best Practices on Coastal Resources Exploitation and Use in Ecuador.
 Systematization Guide and Elements to Consider for their Promotion).
-AVINA - ECOBIOTEC - ECOCOSTAS - Ministry of Environment - recognize that well-managed concessions can be an important support for the control and monitoring of MPAs.
+AVINA - ECOBIOTEC - ECOCOSTAS - Ministry of Environment -Conservation International.
+Ecuador: 129 pp. 77 Agreement 129 (published in the Official Gazette 283 of September 21st, 2010), Article 7c.

+recognize that well-managed concessions can be an important support for the control and monitoring of MPAs.
 A very interesting case is REMACH, where there are 17 well-organized groups of crab fishers (1300 fishermen), who have traditionally worked within the reserve and catch large amounts of crab (about 3,180,000 units of male crabs per year) which are mainly sold in Guayaquil.
 REMACH management has allocated areas to each group and has reached informal agreements with crab fishermen, but cannot deliver concessions (which are a legal instrument that sets stronger commitments between the parties) despite the interest and willingness of crab fishermen.